Network Time Protocol

 tnsr(config-ntp)#

-Now add restrictions which allow peers from local subnets:
+Now add access rules to allow peers from local subnets:

 Note